0112shpark/Starbucks-page-clone/README.md

 <script src="https://unpkg.com/swiper@6.8.4/swiper-bundle.min.js"></script>
 ```

-2. Go to <a href src =" https://swiperjs.com/demos">DEMO</a> section of official page and search for sliding animation to use.
+2. Go to [DEMO](https://swiperjs.com/demos) section of official page and search for sliding animation to use.
 3. Select core section to view the code.

 :arrow_forward: I used following functions.